dmopalmer/BatAnalysis/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Next, this package will be modified to include analysis of BAT scaled map data.
+Next, this package will be modified to:
+- include analysis of BAT scaled map data
+- interface with 3ML for multi-wavelength spectral fitting

 See the [open issues](https://github.com/parsotat/BatAnalysis/issues) for a list of proposed features (and known issues).